 A Basic Introduction to Holding Companies and How They Work

 Please note that this article is designed for beginners.
-If you are looking for a more advanced explanation that is suited for wealthy individuals and professional investors, I wrote about this same topic on my personal blog awhile ago in a post called How a Holding Company Works.
-It gets into more of the asset protection elements of a holding company, such as the ability to isolate valuable intellectual property into so-called "silos", among other topics.
-Neither this article nor that post are investment recommendations but, rather, an academic overview meant to help you understand the structure, purpose, and benefits of holding companies in certain specific contexts.
+If you are looking for a more advanced explanation that is suited for wealthy individuals and professional investors, I wrote about this same topic on my blog a while ago in a post called How a Holding Company Works.
+It gets into more of the asset protection elements of a holding company, such as the ability to isolate valuable intellectual property into so-called "silos," among other topics.
+Neither this article nor that post is investment recommendations but, rather, an academic overview meant to help you understand the structure, purpose, and benefits of holding companies in certain specific contexts.

 First, Let's Start With the Basics: What Is a Holding Company?